surftemp/napari-slstr/README.md

 ## Installation Prerequisites

-* conda or miniconda
+* conda or miniconda (recommended)
 * git
 * Napari
   * On Mac, ensure you have XCode installed.

 ## Installation

-Set up a conda environment with python 3.9
+### Installing napari and its dependencies

+Install napari version 0.4.18, preferably into a new conda environment (see https://napari.org/stable/tutorials/fundamentals/installation.html for instructions for your platform)

+Important Note - this software is not compatible with the latest version of napari, you must use napari 0.4.18 or earlier.
+You can install a specific version of napari using the following example syntax `python -m pip install "napari[all]==0.4.18"`

+Check the version of napari that has been installed

 ```
-conda create -y -n napari-env python=3.9
-conda activate napari-env
+$ napari --version
+napari version 0.4.18
 ```

-Install napari in this environment (see https://napari.org/stable/tutorials/fundamentals/installation.html for instructions for your platform)
+### Installing image_labeller and netcdf_viewer

 Create a new folder and clone this repo into it